-Disney does many wonderful things designed to please their guests, but these same things keeps many bird species away.
+Disney does many wonderful things designed to please their guests, but these same things keep many bird species away.

 - There are beautiful gardens and manicured landscapes, but I’m sure most of the plants are non-native.
-This means that native insects aren’t hanging around for birds to feed on.
+This means that native insects aren’t hanging around for birds to eat.

 - Speaking of bugs, being in Florida in June we did not see a single mosquito and hardly any bugs.
-I’m not sure of their exact protocol, but I’m pretty positive that Disney sprays constantly for mosquitoes and other insects.
+I’m not sure of their exact protocol, but I’m pretty confident that Disney continually sprays for mosquitoes and other insects.
 Once again, this is great for everyone in the parks but bad for birds.
-This limits their food source once again, unless they can adapt to eating salty popcorn or cotton candy.
+This limits their food source once again unless they can adapt to eating salty popcorn or cotton candy.
 (Cue the House Sparrow and Common Grackle)

-Until I realized that I was basically staring at someone’s hotel room with my binoculars!!
+Then I realized that I was staring at someone’s hotel room with my binoculars!!

 I never felt so creepy and awkward.
 Would anyone believe I was just watching the birds and not trying to get a peek into their room?
 Who was around that had seen what was happening?